Rèiteach

-A rèiteach ([rˠeːhdʲəx]) was a betrothal ceremony in the older Gaelic culture of the Scottish highlands.
+A rèiteach ([rˠeːhdʲəx]) was a betrothal ceremony in the older Gaelic culture of the Scottish Highlands.
 It is also attested in Gaelic-speaking Canada.

 Etymology

-The Gaelic word rèiteach, which was written réiteach until the spelling reform, means "agreement", "settlement" or "reconciliation" generally, and "wedding arrangement" in particular.
+The Scottish Gaelic word rèiteach, which was written réiteach until the spelling reform, means "agreement", "settlement" or "reconciliation" generally, and "wedding arrangement" in particular.
 Rèiteach also has the meanings "level place" and "disentangling", and the original sense may have to do with the idea of clearing away obstacles.
-(Réiteach is also the Irish word for "agreement" or "solution", but the Irish dictionaries make no mention of the ceremony.)
+(Réiteach is also the Irish word for "agreement" or "solution", but the Irish dictionaries make no mention of the betrothal ceremony.)

 Traditions

 The custom was still in practice in the first part of the 20th century, and involved the groom's party visiting the bride's house with an offer.

 Sometimes the rèiteach was divided into two parts, an rèiteach beag (the small rèiteach) or a' chiad rèiteach (the first rèiteach), which was more private and simple, and an rèiteach mòr (the big rèiteach), at which the details and practical issues were worked out.
 At the rèiteach mòr, the whole community would be present, and the bride and groom would reenact for them the commitment made at the rèiteach beag.

-In one tradition the suitor would ask his prospective father-in-law for some gift, perhaps a boat or a cow, which was understood as a code for the daughter.
+In one tradition the suitor would ask his prospective father-in-law for some gift, perhaps a boat or a cow, which was understood as a metaphor for the daughter.
 An informant from Harris remembers:

 In another tradition, at the rèiteach mòr, the groom would be presented with a series of "false brides", whom he would have to reject politely until the real bride was offered.